apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 2. Port: Assigned to Internal part of Service
 3. NodePort: External Port that we connect to service using it

+- Port Forwarding is happening using Kube-Proxy in IPTables level

 ```
 apiVersion: v1
 kind: Service